Cynth3tik/awesome/README.md

 *   [microsoft/codetour](https://github.com/microsoft/codetour) - VS Code extension that allows you to record and play back guided tours of codebases, directly within the editor.

-*   [actionsflow/actionsflow](https://github.com/actionsflow/actionsflow) - The free Zapier/IFTTT alternative for developers to automate your workflows based on Github actions

 ## Rust

 *   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.